-This is a sponsored post by Zeiss Meditec, a supporter of NewGradOptometry & new graduate optometrists 😎
+This article was created in partnership with Zeiss Meditec, a supporter of NewGradOptometry & new graduate optometrists 😎

 Ultra-widefield retinal imaging has had a contentious path to acceptance in the eye care community.
 Initially, many practitioners were amazed by the images acquired with ultra-widefield systems, but did not know how this technology could improve their patient care or office flow.
 As ultra-widefield technology continues to innovate, more and more eye care practitioners are implementing this technology due to increasing ease of use, image quality, and evidence that ultra-widefield imaging can improve disease management.
 The CLARUS® 500 from ZEISS is the next generation in ultra-widefield imaging, combining true color ultra-widefield imaging with high-quality optics in an instrument that is designed around the patient and user experience.